Abarnasuresh/Javascriptgrammer/Evaluation.md

 ```
 ## 12.Remove duplicate from an array of an object by id and name? a. [{id: 1, name: ‘Stephen covey’ }, {id: 2, name: ‘Robin Sharma’ }, {id: 3, name: ‘Tolstoy’}, {id: 3, name: ‘Tolstoy’}, {id: 5, name: ‘James clear’}]
 ### Algorithm
+* Start the program
+* Initialize an array to store the input values
+* Create an new array to store the duplicates
+* Create a map() function to remove the duplicates
+* Print the result
+* Stop the program
 ### Psuedocode
 ### Code
 ```